SkymouseStudios/skymse-jekyll/_posts/2020-03-06-write-emails-that-crush.md

 ---
 layout: post
 author: John Welch
-title: The Secret to Writeing Marketing Emails That Crush
+title: The Secret to Writing Marketing Emails That Crush
 subtitle: Write better emails and engage your people.
 description: Test subject lines and see what works and what doesn't.
 Try to find ways to incorporate stories into your emails and make sure to reward your readers with